-Public branding of nuclear energy as “safe” and “clean” obfuscates these impacts and leads to the erasure of minorities from public discourse on nuclear power- the aff is a prerequisite to any responsible increase in nuke energy production
+Public branding of nuclear energy as “safe” and “clean” obfuscates these impacts and leads to the erasure of minorities from public discourse on nuclear power- the aff is a prerequisite to any responsible deliberation about an increase in nuke energy production

 Sharpe 2008 (Virginia A. Sharpe, teaches environmental philosophy and clinical ethics at Georgetown University and is on the staff of the National Center for Ethics in Health Care at the Veterans Health Administration, July-August 2008, “’Clean’ Nuclear Energy?
 Global Warming, Public Health, and Justice,” Hastings Center Report, Muse)